 Council’s Carbon Abatement Action Plan (CAAP) was adopted in 2016 to identify and implement projects that demonstrate reduced carbon emissions as well as reduced operational costs.
 Since putting the plan in place, Council has seen a 25% reduction in operational carbon emissions.

-Last year Council completed two major carbon emissions reductions projects as part of the CAAP:
+Council completed the following carbon emissions projects as part of the CAAP:

-- The upgrade of 36% of Blue Mountains streetlights to LEDs; and
+- Upgrade of 36% of Blue Mountains streetlights to LEDs;

-- The installation of 289kW of solar panels on five large Council sites.
+- Installation of 289kWs of solar panels on five large Council sites;

-- Environmentally Sustainable Design Policy for Council Buildings, establishing best practice standards for new Council buildings and large upgrades;
+- Adoption of an Environmentally Sustainable Design Policy for Council Buildings to establish sustainability standards for new Council buildings and large upgrades; and